Category » Spirituality

 The Group Ego

-So far, we have talked about the individual ego, but there are also shared, bigger egos – group egos, with which people identify.
+So far, we have talked about the individual ego, but there are also shared, bigger egos – group egos with which people identify.
 These are also called aggregate egos.

 Most people tend to join and be a part of a larger ego.
 They might do so consciously and intentionally, or it can be part of their upbringing and education.
-This larger ego could be their family, religion, workplace, neighborhood, political party, city, country, and even their football or basketball team.
+This larger ego could be their family, religion, workplace, neighborhood, political party, city, country, and even football or basketball team.

-In order to rise above the limited ego, some inner work is required.
+To rise above the limited ego, some inner work is required.

-Every one of us enacts the role of a specific actor on the stage of life, through the ego.
+Every one of us enacts the role of a specific actor on the stage of life through the ego.
 This ego is the mask hiding the real Spirit that we are.

 Forgetting our true essence is due to seeing the world through the eyes of the ego.